Prestige Consumer Healthcare (NYSE:PBH) Releases FY 2022 Earnings Guidance

 Prestige Consumer Healthcare (NYSE:PBH) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $3.930-$3.980 for the period, compared to the Thomson Reuters consensus estimate of $3.980.
 The company issued revenue guidance of $1.05 billion-$1.06 billion, compared to the consensus revenue estimate of $1.05 billion.

-Prestige Consumer Healthcare (NYSE:PBH) last announced its earnings results on Thursday, November 4th.
-The company reported $1.02 EPS for the quarter, topping the Zacks’ consensus estimate of $0.99 by $0.03.
+Prestige Consumer Healthcare (NYSE:PBH) last announced its quarterly earnings results on Thursday, November 4th.
+The company reported $1.02 earnings per share for the quarter, beating the consensus estimate of $0.99 by $0.03.
+The company had revenue of $276.23 million during the quarter, compared to analysts’ expectations of $261.23 million.
 Prestige Consumer Healthcare had a return on equity of 13.71% and a net margin of 17.56%.
-The company had revenue of $276.23 million for the quarter, compared to analysts’ expectations of $261.23 million.
-During the same period last year, the firm earned $0.78 EPS.
-Prestige Consumer Healthcare’s revenue for the quarter was up 16.3% compared to the same quarter last year.
-On average, equities research analysts anticipate that Prestige Consumer Healthcare will post 3.95 earnings per share for the current fiscal year.
+Prestige Consumer Healthcare’s quarterly revenue was up 16.3% on a year-over-year basis.
+During the same period last year, the business earned $0.78 earnings per share.
+Research analysts predict that Prestige Consumer Healthcare will post 3.95 earnings per share for the current year.

+In other Prestige Consumer Healthcare news, insider Ronald M. Lombardi sold 52,367 shares of Prestige Consumer Healthcare stock in a transaction dated Friday, November 12th.
+The shares were sold at an average price of $62.78, for a total transaction of $3,287,600.26.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+1.50% of the stock is currently owned by company insiders.

+A hedge fund recently raised its stake in Prestige Consumer Healthcare stock.
+LPL Financial LLC grew its holdings in Prestige Consumer Healthcare Inc. (NYSE:PBH) by 63.5% in the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 13,028 shares of the company’s stock after purchasing an additional 5,062 shares during the quarter.
+LPL Financial LLC’s holdings in Prestige Consumer Healthcare were worth $735,000 at the end of the most recent reporting period.

 About Prestige Consumer Healthcare